-David C. Wolfe has forty years experience and has worked in some of the best printing establishments in New England.
-In 1979 after studying fine art printmaking at the Maryland Institute College of Art he worked at The Anthoensen Press in Portland Maine.
+David Wolfe has forty years experience and has had the privilege to work in some of the best printing establishments in New England.
+In 1979, after studying fine art printmaking at the Maryland Institute College of Art, he worked at The Anthoensen Press in Portland Maine.
 The Anthoensen Press, originally founded in 1875 as the Southworth Press, was nationally known for printing books that were both readable and aesthetically pleasing.
 In 1984, David and Anthoensen’s managing director, Harry Milliken, started a new venture, The Shagbark Press.
 Shagbark lasted six years until 1990, when it was sold to Scott Vile (now of Ascencius Press).
 That year David was hired by the Stinehour Press of Lunenburg, Vermont as head of the letterpress division.
 Founded by Roderick Stinehour in 1952, the press was owned by the Stinehour family and produced some of the highest quality work in the business.
 David worked at Stinehour till 1997 when he moved back to Portland Maine and started his current studio practice, Wolfe Editions.

 Wolfe Editions has changed over the years to keep up with the changing demands of the print world.
 The studio has always been flexible to do whatever project was at hand and will continue to take that approach.